Snapchat differs from every other social media app as it lets you share moments quickly with friends, family, or fans if you’re a popular figure.

 So, how can you turn off the camera sound on Snapchat?

 The social media app does not let you turn off the camera sound by default.
 However, there are ways to disable the camera sound, including turning off your phone’s camera shutter sound, turning down your phone’s volume, or using the “Do Not Disturb” mode on your device.

 These methods work for Android, while only two work for iOS devices, including iPads.
 Turning off the sound will give you better privacy when recording or capturing your moments.

 This article will go over the methods of turning off camera sound on Snapchat step-by-step.

-Generally, these listed methods below work for disabling your default camera sound.
+Generally, these listed methods work for disabling your default camera sound.

 - Navigate to the camera’s settings and check where you’ll find an option for sounds.

-- Launch the Snapchat camera app to take your pictures once done quietly.
+- Launch the Snapchat app to take your pictures quietly.

 This method is only accessible by Android users because iPhones or iPads do not allow users to change their camera settings.

 This method applies to iOS and Android users.